rootkovska/rootkovska.github.io/contact.md

 very psychedelic game.
 Obliging me to change terminals to change [all those IDs that entangle any and avery device nowadays](https://en.wikipedia.org/wiki/Clipper_chip).
 It's a game that I can't afford but ...
 I hope it will settle down one day.
-There should be something like 'medical mariuana exception' for all of us that can't live with all this crap in our working tools.
+There should be something like "medical mariuana exception" for all of us that can't live with all this crap in our working tools: "medical DRM exception".

 And of course, it's pretty hard to catch up with all those Beebo-Frengu-Bubu-Cookuh 'social business projects' popping up everyday,